glentner/python-102/docs/source/tutorial/commandline.rst

 In order for you to include your now constructed manual page as part of the Python package, you need to place it somewhere that your ``setup.py`` file can access and include as an installable asset.
-If you are committing your build folder to version control, than you just need to point there; otherwise, we should copy our new manual page out of the build folder to somewhere we will commit to version control.
+If you are committing your build folder to version control, then you just need to point there; otherwise, we should copy our new manual page out of the build folder to somewhere we will commit to version control.